 Then there is the fact that vegetable oil is highly processed refined oil generally made from extracting the oil via chemical solvents or an oil mill.

 They also are typically high in omega-6 fatty acids.
 Again, though, without knowing the ratio of ingredients, you can't really know what the ratio is between saturated, monounsaturated, and polyunsaturated fat, how much omega-3 fatty acids compared to omega-6 fatty acids.
 However, since most of the potential ingredients are high in polyunsaturated linolenic acid, you can tell you're getting a lot of omega-6, even if you're not exactly clear just how much.

-Omega-3s are considered anti-inflammatory, whereas omega-6s, have been shown to have an inflammatory effect when we consume too much, setting the stage for tissue damage and disease.
+Omega-3s are considered1 anti-inflammatory, whereas omega-6s, have been shown to have an inflammatory effect 2when we consume too much, setting the stage for tissue damage and disease.
 Aside from fueling inflammation, they've also been shown to inhibit the anti-inflammatory effects of omega-3s.
 Unfortunately, the standard American diet tends to be high in omega-6 and deficient in omega-3 fatty acids.
 Some of the conditions associated with a high intake of omega-6 and low intake of omega-3 include obesity, type 2 diabetes, cancer, and heart disease, among others.